Updated on September 15, 2023

-I made some cute embroidered felt carrots and decorated with my new Easter countdown board and treat jar from Personal Creations for spring.
+I made some cute embroidered felt carrots and decorated them with my new Easter countdown board and treat jar from Personal Creations for spring.
 And, you may have actually seen a sneak peek of the spring letters I am sharing today in that post.

-I purchased these raw wooden spring letters last year from Pick Your Plum*.
+I purchased these raw wooden spring letters from Pick Your Plum.
 I didn’t get around to doing anything with them in time for spring decorating last year, so I put them away until this year.

-Note: Cut just inside the traced edge.
+Helpful Tip: Cut just inside the traced edge.
 This will save you some time from having to sand off the extra paper in a later step.

 Once the paint has dried on your letters you can start to glue your letters to your letters.
 I like to use Mod Podge for this as it adheres the letters really well.
 I use a small paint brush, coat the entire front of the letter with Mod Podge and then smooth the paper onto the wood.

 After I finished adding the paper, I realized the flower was missing something, so I cut a little circle to make it look more like a flower.

 Once the Mod Podge has dried, you can sand off any extra paper edges you may have.
 I like to use a nail file that I keep specifically for craft projects like this.
 It easily gets into all the tiny cracks and crevices.